Fast and Robust Rank Aggregation against Model Misspecification: Introduction

-To alleviate the aforementioned inconsistency issue, existing methods usually resort to an augmentation of the ranking model to account for additional perturbation in observed preferences~\cite{han2018robust}.
-Particularly, the reliability of users is considered in \cite{chen2013pairwise,han2018robust}, which studied rank aggregation in a crowdsourcing environment for pairwise/trinary preferences. \cite{raman2014methods} introduced a general framework to aggregate ordinal peer gradings from users while considering the user reliability.
-However, each user usually provides one preference in real applications, which would cause overfitting since we need to estimate the reliability w.r.t. each preference~\cite{sajjadi2016peer}.
-Actually, these previous attempts simply amount to~convolving the original ranking model with the pre-assumed corruption mechanism.
-It leads to a new model with a few more parameters but is just as bound to be misspecified w.r.t. agnostic noises in the real world.
+To address the above inconsistency issue, existing robust RAs resort to an augmentation of the ranking model to account for additional perturbation, where the collected preferences are viewed as a noisy perturbation of some idealized preferences~\citep{han2018robust}.
+Particularly, \cite{chen2013pairwise} studied RA in a crowdsourcing environment and proposed CrowdBT for noisy pairwise preferences.
+CrowdBT models the user reliability with one extra parameter, following the two-coin Dawid-Skene model~\citep{raykar2010learning}. \cite{han2018robust} proposed ROPAL, which extended CrowdBT for noisy partial preference using more parameters.
+Note that ROPAL requires a few ground truth preferences from each user for initializing the parameters.
+It constraints their method to a crowdsourcing setting, where multiple preferences from each user are available. \cite{raman2014methods} introduced a general framework, called PeerGrader, to aggregate ordinal peer gradings from peer graders while exploring each grader's reliability by introducing a scale factor.
+However, each user usually provides one preference in real applications, which would cause overfitting since it needs to estimate the reliability w.r.t. each preference~\citep{sajjadi2016peer}.
+The same problem also arises in \cite{xu2017exploring}, which formulates the robust RA as outlier detection and introduces a deviation factor for each preference to account for the unknown noise-perturbation.
+Indeed, these previous attempts simply amount to convolving the original ranking model with some pre-assumed perturbation mechanism.
+It leads to a new model with a few more parameters but is just as bound to be misspecified w.r.t. other overlooked perturbations.